wp-plugins/prosperent-powered-product-search/README.txt

 = What is Prosperent? =

 Prosperent is a company that is serious about getting you the tools that simplify your life as an affiliate marketer.
-We manage relationships with merchants, clean datafeeds, and provide a variety of publisher tools to get products on your site quickly and easily.
+We manage relationships with merchants, clean data feeds, and provide a variety of publisher tools to get products on your site quickly and easily.

 = How many merchants does Prosperent work with? =